Political Science (POLS)

 POLS 311 LEADERSHIP, ETHICS, AND PERSUASION (4 credits)

 Examines the two-thousand-year-old tradition of rhetoric and addresses the difficult question of ethical argument.
 Begins with the Greeks, and moves into the twenty-first century.
 After establishing a theoretical understanding of the important questions and practices, students will consider a variety of speeches by American leaders.
 Ends with participants creating their own speeches on current topics.
 Taught as a Socratic, discussion-based seminar.
-(LISTED AS LEAD 311, POLS 311, AND ENGL 311)
+Students who earned credit for ENGL 311 may not enroll in this course.
+(LISTED AS LEAD 311, POLS 311, AND LITR 311)

 Prerequisites: INQS 125.